digidem/digital-democracy.org/_posts/blog/2015-05-23-honoring-the-life-of-dan-fredinburg.md

 ---

 > “Every other mountain I've climbed, I felt like I was climbing for someone else ...
 Unlike a lot of other accomplishments that I've had in life where I was goal-oriented and striving to get to the end goal, I think Everest is going to be one of these trips where I really enjoy every step along the way.” - Dan Fredinburg

 Four weeks ago, Digital Democracy lost a close collaborator, ally and supporter.
 Four weeks ago, I lost a dear friend.

 [Dan Fredinburg](https://www.crowdrise.com/CelebratingDan), an adventurer, mountain climber and passionate social change-maker was at Mount Everest basecamp with colleagues from Google on April 25, when a devastating 7.8 magnitude earthquake struck Nepal.
-The earthquake set off an avalanche on Everest, fatally killing Dan & more than 20 others.
+The earthquake set off an avalanche on Everest, killing Dan & more than 20 others.
 The death toll throughout Nepal has been much greater still.
 Two large earthquakes - and their subsequent aftershocks - have forever transformed the physical, psychic and social landscape in Nepal, and there is important and urgent work being done - particularly by affected communities themselves to respond.

 Within the much bigger story of loss and resilience in Nepal, I want to share the individual, and particular story of Dan Fredinburg, a man who at only 33 years lived a most glorious and full life, and who greatly influenced me and Digital Democracy’s work.
 At first glance it might appear to be the story of a life lost because of the earthquake.
 But I think Dan’s story is about much more than that - it’s the story of impact that lasts long after we are gone, an embodiment of the truth that how we choose to live our lives affects people far beyond ourselves.